 Participants were given six pre-defined tasks, each an exercise to explore the higher two layers.
-We did not test raw layer programming, as we consider that to be appropriate for only experts.
+We did not test raw layer programming, as we consider that to be appropriate only for experts.
 In the first task, participants were asked to use the HTP's up, down and changed events to make the HTP's softness vary linearly as a function of moving left or right across the screen (e.g., soft at the left, hard at the right side of the screen).
-On average, participants needed ~15 minutes to complete this first task, most which we ascribe to the programmers familiarizing themselves with the programming environment and the HTP in particular.
+On average, participants needed ~15 minutes to complete this first task, most of which we ascribe to the programmers familiarizing themselves with the programming environment and the HTP in particular.

 For the second task, participants were asked to create two haptic shapes (the top one with opacity of 0.5): one shape with a breakiness behavior, the other one with an oscillation behavior.
 Shapes would intersect at a certain point to combine these behaviors.
 This task took participants on average \sim 7 minutes.
-In task three, participants were provided with two images: a visual image and one representing a haptic mapping for that image.
+In task three, participants were provided with two images: a visual image, and one representing a haptic mapping for that image.
 Their task was to program these to create a haptic image.
-They did this in ~ 5.3 minutes.
+They did this in \sim 5 minutes.

-The next three tasks were somewhat more complex.
-They had to simulate an invisible cloth on the table which contained a hidden cube.
-They were then asked to recreate this case using the HTP through three different methods.
-We observed the different levels they chose, how long they took and what their preference is.
-All participants chose the same methods, but in a different order according to their preferences: a shape with opacity 0 (average: 6.2 min); an invisible image (average: 3.3 minutes); and haptic events (average: 3.1 minutes).
-We observed that the reasons for the rather long time for shapes were that developers forgot (1) to give a fill to the shape causing it not to fire any events, or (2) that the shape can have a transparent fill.
+The next three tasks were more complex.
+They had to simulate an invisible cloth on the table containing a hidden cube.
+We asked them to recreate this example using the HTP through three different methods.

+We observed the different levels they chose, how long they took and what their preferences were.
+All participants chose the same methods, but in different order according to their preferences: a shape with opacity 0 (avg.
+6.2 min); an invisible image (avg.
+3.3 minutes); and haptic events (avg.
+3.1 minutes).
+We observed that the reasons for the rather long time for shapes were that developers forgot to set a fill for the shape causing it not to fire any events, or that the shape can have a transparent fill.
 These issues relate more to unfamiliarity with the nuances of graphical programming.